 In March 2018, government staff visited regional cities to raise awareness of the plan and encourage local civil society and citizens to submit proposals.
-These meetings took place in Armavir, Gyumri, Ijevan, Lernapat, and Vanadzor, with participants including civil society organizations (CSOs), students, and media.12 The meetings were organized in collaboration with local nongovernmental organizations (NGOs) and regional administration bodies, and some were covered in local media.13
+These meetings took place in Armavir, Gyumri, Ijevan, Lernapat, and Vanadzor, with participants including CSOs, students, and media.
+The meetings were organized in collaboration with local nongovernmental organizations (NGOs) and regional administration bodies, and some were covered in local media.